nakulmitra/java-tutorial/multithreading/thread-synchronization.md

 * The `synchronized` keyword ensures that **only one thread** can execute the `withdraw` method at a time.

 ### Synchronized Blocks
-Instead of synchronizing an entire method, **a synchronized block** allows you to **lock only a specific critical section**, improving performance.
+Instead of synchronizing an entire method, **a synchronized block** allows us to **lock only a specific critical section**, improving performance.

 ### Example: Using Synchronized Block
 ```